 Hundreds of middle-level managerial employees and technicians from Alibaba also parachuted in that year, eviscerating Lazada’s own IT and vendor management systems for a hastened transition to almost exact replicas of Taobao’s platforms from China.

-Opposition from longtime vendors were brushed aside when self-assured Ma and Peng thought what proved to be workable in China would also do the magic in Southeast Asia given the cultural proximity.
+Opposition from longtime vendors were brushed aside when self-assured Ma and Peng thought what proved to be workable in China would also do the magic in Southeast Asia given the geographical and cultural proximity.